aws/aws-eks-best-practices/content/reliability/docs/application.md

 ### Schedule replicas across nodes

-Running multiple replicas won’t be very useful if all the replicas are running on the same node, and the node becomes unavailable.
+Running multiple replicas won't be very useful if all the replicas are running on the same node, and the node becomes unavailable.
 Consider using pod anti-affinity or pod topology spread constraints to spread replicas of a Deployment across multiple worker nodes.

-You can further improve a typical application’s reliability by running it across multiple AZs.
+You can further improve a typical application's reliability by running it across multiple AZs.

 #### Using Pod anti-affinity rules

 The manifest below tells Kubernetes scheduler to *prefer* to place pods on separate nodes and AZs.
-It doesn’t require distinct nodes or AZ because if it did, then Kubernetes will not be able to schedule any pods once there is a pod running in each AZ.
+It doesn't require distinct nodes or AZ because if it did, then Kubernetes will not be able to schedule any pods once there is a pod running in each AZ.
 If your application requires just three replicas, you can use `requiredDuringSchedulingIgnoredDuringExecution` for `topologyKey: topology.kubernetes.io/zone`, and Kubernetes scheduler will not schedule two pods in the same AZ.

 ```
 apiVersion: apps/v1